 In 1799, a friend urged Washington to come out of retirement to run for a third term.
 Washington made his thoughts quite clear, especially when it came to new phenomena of political parties.

 “The line between Parties,” Washington said, had become “so clearly drawn” that politicians “regard neither truth nor decency; attacking every character, without respect to persons – Public or Private, – who happen to differ from themselves in Politics.”

 Washington’s voluntary decision to decline a third term was also seen by many people as a safeguard against the type of tyrannical power yielded by the British crown during the Colonial era.

-That message wasn’t lost on Theodore Roosevelt, who considered running in 1908 despite his public pledges in to the contrary.
-Instead, he backed William Howard Taft as a surrogate candidate, but the urge to control his own political party lead Roosevelt back to the campaign trail in 1912.
+That message wasn’t lost on Theodore Roosevelt, who considered running in 1908 despite his public pledges to the contrary.
+Instead, he backed William Howard Taft as a surrogate candidate, but the urge to control his own political party drove Roosevelt back to the campaign trail in 1912.